Healing Emotional Trauma

 And he was like, I love this exercise.
 I love this.
-Exercise he because he felt his body in a way that he had in many, many years.
+Exercise him because he felt his body in a way that he had in many, many years.
 But I do with everybody.
 And so what’s more, most important with anyone with a brain injury but everybody is to pause one more story.
-70 year old client wanted to lose 50 pounds years ago, crooked, crooked, broken.
+The 70-year-old client wanted to lose 50 pounds years ago, crooked, crooked, broken.

-We use your brain to connect to the muscles around the areas that you had trauma that shut down to protect and to heal that never turned back on.
+We use our brain to connect to the muscles around the areas where we had trauma that shut down to protect and to heal that never turned back on.
 Because they don’t let you turn them on with your brain.
 And we turn the back on.
-So now you have 20 or 30% more muscle that you’ve always had sitting there, but now it’s helping you walk.
-So for someone with brain, that’s the first place you have to go is to see how strong of a connection you can get from your brain to your muscle.
+So now you have 20 or 30% more muscle than you’ve always had sitting there, but now it’s helping you walk.
+So for someone with a brain, that’s the first place you have to go is to see how strong of a connection you can get from your brain to your muscle.

 And I didn’t know that you did that work and you didn’t know that that’s what I did.
-I love how aligned to be and I love how you’re taking your approach to healing to the floor and to To the brain and to the imagination and to a communication pathway rather than just get them on there and make them push and make them push.
+I love how aligned to be and I love how you’re taking your approach to healing to the floor and to To the brain and to the imagination and to a communication pathway rather than just getting them on there and making them push and make them push.